Ozurk/Mass_Messanger_App/README.md

     * Make sure the phone numbers are formatted exactly like this: ########## no spaces or dashes*
 - If the app is not working, it is possible that the twilio account needs funded.
 - If the app is still not working, try checking to see if your twilio client SID or Auth Token are saved as environment variables.
-- Currently, there is hardly any exception handling or debugging capabilites.
+- Currently, there are hardly any exception handling or debugging capabilites.